Efinix-Inc/tinyml/docs/faq.md

 <br />

-## How are design files and related scripts organized??
+## How are design files and related scripts organized?
 The directory structure of Efinix TinyML repo is depicted below:

 ```